-If you are interested in applying for a scholarship to attend a summer expedition, complete the online screening form on the Scholarship Information page to determine eligibility.
+If you are interested in applying for a scholarship to attend a summer program, please complete the online Scholarship Award Application

 How Your Contribution Helps